Your First Visit at RCSD: What to Expect

 Dilation - Opening Up Insights

-Your pupils will be dilated using eye drops.
+Your pupils may be dilated using eye drops.
 Dilation widens your pupils, allowing the doctor to thoroughly examine the inside of your eye.
 While this offers valuable insights, it can make your eyes sensitive to light and might last for around three hours.
 Due to this sensitivity, many patients find it convenient to have someone accompany them to drive them home after the appointment.
+Please call our office if you are unsure if you will be dilated.

 Comprehensive Eye Exam - A Close Look